 Originally, the block was divided by Parker Street, a 60 foot wide street located on top of the Cross Dam.
 The east side of Parker Street intersected with the north side of Marlborough at a point about 355 feet west of Hereford.
 It ran from Beacon southwest at approximately a 45 degree angle, intersecting Marlborough, Commonwealth, Newbury, and Boylston, and then continuing to Centre Street.
 Various manufacturing and industrial businesses had been located on the street to utilize the tidal power provided by the dam before its operation was terminated.

 On June 12, 1866, all of the land on the north side of Marlborough between Hereford and the east side of Parker Street was purchased from the Boston Water Power Company by Daniel Davies.
-On March 1, 1872, all of the land on the north side of Marlborough between Massachusetts Avenue and the west side of Parker Street was purchased by a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews.
+On March 1, 1872, all of the land on the north side of Marlborough between Massachusetts Avenue and the west side of Parker Street was purchased by a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews, known as the Beacon Street Lands Trust.
 The land under Parker Street remained the property of the Boston Water Power Company.

 In October of 1872, Daniel Davies sold the western portion of his land, abutting Parker Street, to Grenville T. W. Braman (who was his son-in-law), a triangular lot with a frontage of 74.01 feet on Marlborough and 5.33 feet on the alley.
 This left Daniel Davies with a rectangular lot with a 280 foot frontage on Marlborough and the alley.